 Doritos had a PR strategy for the company's campaign in 2006, which harnessed immense success and succeeded in its aim to attract the most out of its target audience.

-Doritos was focused on the experience of engaging with the audience in a way that made them feel heard.
-Listening to your target audience's feedback and adapting and adjusting accordingly is one of the most important aspects of doing PR.
+Doritos focused on engaging with the audience to make them feel heard.
+Listening to your target audience's feedback and adapting and adjusting is one of the most important aspects of doing PR.

 Their collaborative idea revolved around the audience as the focus of the campaign.
 Doritos gave the ability for fans to be able to create their own customized Super Bowl ads, which would then compete in the USA Today Ad Meter.
 If any ad were to rank #1, the ad creators would receive $1 million.

-This already shouts "great idea", as it stimulates the creation of an immeasurable amount of advertisements, all of which are unique, creative, and different from each other.
+This will stimulate the creation of an immeasurable amount of advertisements, all of which will be unique.
 Additionally, the company made sure to keep track of what it is that the audience enjoys more.
 A multilayered PR strategy with brilliant execution, approach, and results.